desobolevsky/prompts/backend/README.md

 # Prompts backend
-This is a frontend source code for *prompts* app.
+This is a backend source code for *prompts* app.

 ## Setup and run
 1. Install the dependencies: